pvcraven/arcade_book/source/chapters/12_advanced_looping/advanced_looping.rst

 .. attention::

     First, create a loop that prints the first line.
 Then enclose it in another loop that repeats the line 10 times.
-    Use either "i" or "j" variables for what the program prints.
+    Use either ``i`` or ``j`` variables for what the program prints.
     This example and the next one helps reinforce what those index variables are doing.